Hearing Conservation

 Depending on the amount, noise can cause hearing loss that is temporary or permanent.

-The Occupational Safety & Health Administration (OSHA) has established a range of noise levels and exposure durations indicating acceptable occupational levels of exposure.
+Safety regulations establish a range of noise levels and exposure durations indicating acceptable occupational levels of exposure.

 Employers have certain responsibilities pertaining to protecting the hearing of employees.